 In this paper, we extend previous analyses of dynamical dark energy models by deriving updated parameter constraints on the spatially flat $\phi$CDM model.
 Our analysis here uses the Planck 2018 CMB temperature, polarization, and lensing measurements \cite{Planck:2018nkj,Planck:2018vyg} in combination with a large, mutually-consistent non-CMB dataset, which includes BAO, SNIa, $H(z)$, and $f\sigma_8$ observations \cite{deCruzPerez:2024abc}.
-We also examine the extended $\phi$CDM+$A_L$ model, allowing the CMB lensing amplitude parameter $A_L$ to vary, to determine whether we find the same effect we saw in the XCDM, $w_0w_a$CDM, and $w(z)$CDM parameterizations, \cite{deCruzPerez:2024abc, Park:2024pew, Park:2025azv}.
+We also examine the extended $\phi$CDM+$A_L$ model, allowing the CMB lensing amplitude parameter $A_L$ to vary, to determine whether we find the same effect we saw in the XCDM, $w_0w_a$CDM, and $w(z)$CDM parameterizations \cite{deCruzPerez:2024abc, Park:2024pew, Park:2025azv, deCruzPerez:2026mkg}.

-For the largest data set we use here (P18+lensing+non-CMB) we find $\alpha = 0.055 \pm 0.041$ ($\alpha <0.133$, 95\% upper limit) in the $\phi$CDM model and $\alpha = 0.095 \pm 0.056$ ($\alpha < 0.196$, 95\% upper limit) in the $\phi$CDM+$A_L$ model, both of which are consistent with a $\Lambda$ ($\alpha=0$), but both of which allow mild quintessence-like dark energy dynamics.
+For the largest data set we use here (P18+lensing+non-CMB) we find $\alpha = 0.055 \pm 0.041$ ($\alpha <0.133$, 95\% upper limit) in the $\phi$CDM model and $\alpha = 0.095 \pm 0.056$ ($\alpha < 0.196$, 95\% upper limit) in the $\phi$CDM+$A_L$ model, both of which are consistent with a $\Lambda$ ($\alpha=0$), but both of which allow mild quintessence-like dark energy dynamics, at $1.3\sigma$ and $1.7\sigma$ significance respectively.
 Allowing the CMB lensing amplitude consistency parameter $A_L$ to vary reduces tensions between CMB data and non-CMB data constraints, although we find $A_L = 1.105 \pm 0.037$, $2.8\sigma$ higher than unity, consistent with the excess smoothing seen in Planck data.
 Goodness-of-fit model comparisons show that the $\phi$CDM model provides a fit comparable to the $\Lambda$CDM model, with the $\phi$CDM+$A_L$ model extension slightly preferred in some cases.